solana-labs/solana/book/src/proposals/vote-signing-to-implement.md

    * The keypair is ephemeral.
 A new keypair is generated on node bootup.
 A

-     new keypair might also be generated at runtime based on some TBD
+     new keypair might also be generated at runtime based on some to be determined

      criteria.